srelling/openMP_scaling_plotting/README.md

     fprintf(file, "%.8f, ", time_end - time_start);
     fclose(file);
     ```
+    Here time_start and time_end should be the times messured at the start/end of your programm execution.

 4. Adjust the settings (`NUM_THREADS`, `BASE_PROBLEM_SIZE`, `PROBLEM_DIMENSIONS`, `NUM_REPS`) at the top of the bash scripts to match your requirements.